Wrestling or Colt Loses More Than Chest Hair Fighting Tang Lung

 Jacob is feeling pretty good about things.
 God has spoken to him, he’s encountered more angels than Mark Gordon and when he asks his Magic 8-Ball if everything’s gonna work out, it reveals: “Signs Point to Yes.”
 So, in Genesis 32, he sends messengers ahead to seek favor from his brother as he nears Canaan.
 It’s been two decades since their falling out.
 He feels certain Esau has forgiven him by now.
 But when the messengers return they report Esau still wants to kick his little brother’s ass (v.
 7).
 Jacob immediately takes defensive measures.
 He splits everyone and everything into two camps (v.
 8), then sends hundreds of animals from his flocks in waves to meet his brother as gifts, instructing his herdsmen to tell Esau, “These are from Jacob.
 He’s sorry about the whole birthright thing” (vv.
 17-22).

 How do you explain God doing stuff like this?
 He’s so invested in the process he’s willing to duke it out without using the Five-Point Palm Exploding Heart Technique.
-Jacob made a request: “Rescue me from the hand of my brother” (v.
+Jacob made a request: “Deliver me … from the hand of my brother” (v.
 12).
 But instead of shooting back a quick text or visiting him in dreamland, God spends the entire night wrestling him!
 And what does Jacob get in return?
 A force field of protection?
 Nope.
 Reassurance?
 Huh-uh.
 God gives him a new name—and a limp.
-“I have seen the Divine face to face, yet my life was spared” (v.
+“I have seen God face to face, yet my life has been preserved” (v.
 31).
 Yeah, and that extra pair of Underoos is coming in handy right about now, too.

 The next day Esau and his army appear on the horizon.
 Unsure what to expect, Jacob goes out to meet him.
 The reunion is recorded in Genesis 33, where Esau approaches his brother the same way Lando Calrissian approached Han on that Cloud City landing pad: “Why you slimy, double-crossing, no-good swindler.
 You’ve got a lot of guts coming here, after what you pulled.”
 And just when you’re sure he’s made a deal to freeze Jacob in carbonite, he wraps him up in a bear hug (v.
 4).
 As Tommy Callahan would say, “Brothers don’t shake hands.
 Brothers gotta hug!”
 It seems to be more of a last-minute decision on Esau’s part than a time-heals-all-wounds scenario, because despite hugging it out their relationship remains cool and Jacob keeps Esau at arm’s length moving forward.

 There’s little doubt Shechem got what he deserved.
 Thanks to him, Dinah will live out the rest of her life a spinster.
 The question is, did the rest of the city deserve such a fate?
-Granted, they stood by and allowed their leaders to get away with criminal behavior, hence “the city which had defiled their sister,” but the excessive force argument is front and center, too.
+Granted, they stood by and allowed their leaders to get away with criminal behavior, but the excessive force argument is front and center, too.
 Jacob goes nuclear when he hears what they’ve done.
 He had no part in their scheme and now fears the surrounding communities will retaliate.
-Simeon and Levi could care less: “Should he treat our sister like a harlot?” (v.
+Simeon and Levi could care less: “Should he treat our sister as a [prostitute]?” (v.
 31).
 William Wallace would’ve recruited these guys in a heartbeat.

 Turns out, Jacob’s concern is legitimate.
 In the aftermath of Simeon and Levi’s rampage, Genesis 35 says God shows up like Frank Ochoa and instructs Jacob to hit the road, offering him a police escort until they’re safely out of town (v.
 5).
 They’re already in Canaan, so it’s an in-state move, but the short trek is as eventful as a Griswold family road trip.
 Along the way things go from good to bad to ugly.
 Literally.
 The good: God drops in on Jacob, validating his new name (Israel) with proper documentation and reestablishes his covenant personally for the final time (vv.
 9-13).
 The bad: a pregnant Rachel goes into labor and dies shortly after giving birth to her second son, Benjamin (vv.
 16-18).
 The ugly: Jacob’s eldest, Reuben, boinks Rachel’s maidservant, his step-mom, Bilhah (v.
 22).
 We’re talking about a hookup of Harold and Maude proportions.
 The text is pretty scant—it doesn’t want to discuss details any more than we want to read them—but Reuben’s reasoning may not be as cut and dry as misplaced teenage lust.
 Remember, the guy grew up seeing his mom’s attempts to gain Jacob’s favor repeatedly denied.
 Now, with Rachel out of the picture, a quickie with Bilhah will force his father into Leah’s tent on a permanent basis.
 As James Bond would say, “What I did this evening was for King and country.
 You don’t think it gave me any pleasure, do you?”